jjpd777/ex_google_stt/README.md

 This library uses [`Goth`](https://github.com/peburrows/goth) to obtain authentication tokens.
 It requires Google Cloud credendials to be configured.
 See [Goth's README](https://github.com/peburrows/goth#installation) for details.

-Tests with tag `:external` communicate with Google APIs and require such config, thus are excluded by default, use `mix test --include external` to run them.
+Tests with tag `:integration` communicate with Google APIs and require such config, thus are excluded by default, use `mix test --include integration` to run them.

 ## Usage example